 Line 6.-Charitable deduction: Unless a treaty allows otherwise, you may take a charitable deduction only if the transfer was to a domestic entity or for use in the U.S. as described in Publication 448.
 Attach Schedule O of Form 706.
-If you claim the deduction under the U.S.-France Death Tax Convention for a decedent domiciled in France, or under the U.S.-Greece Death Tax Convention for a decedent domiciled in Greece, or for a Greek subject, also attach a computation of the deduction.
+If you claim the deduction under a treaty, specify the applicable treaty and attach a computation of the deduction.

-Marital deduction: treaty only.-Unless a treaty allows otherwise, you may not take a marital deduction.
-If you claim a marital deduction under a treaty, include the deduction on line 6.
-Attach Schedule M, Form 706, and a statement showing your computation of the marital deduction.
+Marital deduction: Generally, unless a treaty allows otherwise, you may not take a marital deduction.
+However, beginning with the estates of decedents dying after November 10, 1988, any estate may claim a marital deduction if the surviving spouse is a U.S. citizen.
+If you claim a marital deduction, include the deduction on line 6.
+Attach Schedule M of Form 706, and a statement showing your computation of the marital deduction.

-See section 2518 for the rules governing disclaimers of interest in property.
+See section 2518 for the rules governing disclaimers of interests in property.